 Avalanche Intro & Companion Rescue

-This one day field tour focuses on avalanche terrain recognition, hazard management, team communication, travel techniques and companion rescue.
+This one-day, small ratio, field course focuses on avalanche terrain recognition, hazard management, team communication, travel techniques and companion rescue.
 Full day on the mountain in avalanche terrain.

 This training is designed for people new to the backcountry or those traveling in the backcountry with no formal avalanche education.
 This course is only a 1 day time commitment for those not able to take the 3 day AIARE level 1 (we still recommend you take this course the following season).
 This course gives you tools to travel in the backcountry with a better awareness of surroundings and the avalanche hazard.

-Use of beacon, shovel and probes are included.
-Snowshoes or ski/splitboard are required.
+Use of Ortovox S1+ transceiver, probe and shovel are included.
+Ski/splitboard or snowshoes are required.